RamazanKara/1brc-go/README.md

 - **I/O Enhancements:** Adjusted file reading for larger chunks to reduce I/O bottlenecks.

 Processing Time: 6m53s.
 Tested with a Ryzen 5800x3d

+## v2.0.0

+Version 2.0 of the One Billion Row Challenge Processor introduces significant optimizations, leading to a substantial reduction in processing time.
+This release focuses on enhancing concurrency handling and reducing contention, along with other performance improvements.

+## Performance Enhancements

+- **Concurrent Map Implementation:** Introduced a sharded concurrent map to reduce lock contention.
+This allows for more efficient updates to the data structure in a multi-threaded environment.
+- **Hash-Based Sharding:** Implemented hash-based sharding for distributing data across multiple shards, further reducing the chance of lock conflicts.
+- **Optimized String Processing:** Refined the string handling logic to minimize overhead during file parsing.
+- **Buffer Size Adjustments:** Tuned the buffer sizes for channels to balance throughput and memory usage.
+- **Efficient Data Aggregation:** Streamlined the data aggregation process for improved efficiency.

+Processing Time 5m19s.
+Tested with a Ryzen 5800x3d

 ## Requirements